Heesen Yachts: Panama Papers

 In 2017, Heesen Yachts made headlines when the company was associated with the Panama Papers.
 One of the company's yachts, the Galactica Star, was found to have been bought in 2013 by the Nigerian oil magnate Kola Aluko.
 This was done through Earnshaw Associates ltd, a company based in the British Virgin Islands, which also appeared in the Panama Papers.
 Heesen Yachts denied having sold the yacht directly to Aluko or Earnshaw.
-It did not disclose to whom or which company Heesen sold the company in June 2013.
+It did not disclose to whom or which company Heesen sold the yacht in June 2013.

 Death of employee

 On April 6, 2017, a company employee was found unconscious in the bow of a ship under construction.
 The man was welding alone in the lower tip of the keel.
 He later died in hospital from the effects of inhaling the noble gas argon.

 In 2021, the Dutch Openbaar Ministerie announced that it would prosecute Heesen Yachts.
-According to justice, the shipbuilder could prevent the death of the employee by better ventilating the room where the employee was found.
-Heesen denied, because there would be enough ventilation.
+According to the prosecutors, the shipbuilder could have prevented the death of the employee by better ventilating the room where the employee was found.
+Heesen denied this allegation, claiming that there was adequate ventilation.

 In April 2021, Heesen Yachts was found guilty by the judge.
 The company had to pay a fine of 100,000 euros, and was given a further 25,000 euros probation.
 It also had to have an article published in trade journals stating that the company had not properly guaranteed the safety of its employees.